quantleaf/quantleaf-language-documentation/examples/portfolio-optimization.md

 The goal with the optimization function (f) is to maximize the return and minimize the variance.
 The weight vector *w* describes how much of each stock we should hold.
 If w = [0.5, 0.5], then it means that we should hold an equal amount of the first stock and the second stock.

+To run this example you need an Quandl Account, and assign the "quandl api key" variable with your API key.

 ```
 "Set your Quandl API key"
 quandl api key = <YOUR API KEY HERE>